 Results from the sensitivity of fixed interest investments to changes in the risk-free interest rates and the subsequent change in value of the underlying investment.
 The risk is mitigated by the quality of the investments held and the Society's policy to limit the exposure to any one counterparty.
-A summary of the fixed interest holdings, including those held within collective investments, by credit rating is set out below.
+A summary of the fixed interest holdings, excluding those insured by UK and EU governments, and including those held within collective investments, by credit rating is set out below.